Helmholtz-UFZ/saqc/README.md

 A more detailed description of the Python API is available in the [respective section](https://rdm-software.pages.ufz.de/saqc/getting_started/TutorialAPI.html) of the documentation.

+## Changelog
+All notable changes to this project will be documented in [CHANGELOG.md](CHANGELOG.md).

 ## Contributing
 You found a bug or you want to suggest some cool features?
 Please refer to our [contributing guidelines](CONTRIBUTING.md) to see how you can contribute to SaQC.